-DI 29501.001 Assistance Requests from the Office of Disability Adjudication and Review
+DI 29501.001 Assistance Requests from the Office of Hearings Operations

-The Office of Disability Adjudication and Review (ODAR) has the authority to hold administrative hearings and issue decisions under title II and title XVI of the Social Security Act.
-ODAR also has the authority to request and receive evidence about contested issues and to issue subpoenas.
-ODAR may request evidence from any source it deems necessary.
-ODAR may request the assistance of the disability determination services (DDS) to develop evidence.
+The Office of Hearings Operations (OHO) has the authority to hold administrative hearings and issue decisions under title II and title XVI of the Social Security Act.
+OHO also has the authority to request and receive evidence about contested issues and to issue subpoenas.
+OHO may request evidence from any source it deems necessary.
+OHO may request the assistance of the disability determination services (DDS) to develop evidence.

 In this subchapter, we describe the actions the DDS must take to comply with administrative law judge (ALJ) and Appeals Council (AC) assistance requests.
 The DDS actions for processing electronic or paper assistance requests are similar; however, in electronic processing, after adding the new evidence to the file, there is no need to forward paper copies of any form or request to the ALJ since the information is transmitted to the electronic folder.